wdporter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 5. There is a kind of experience so different from anything the ego can offer that you will never want to cover or hide it again.
-²It is necessary to repeat that your belief in darkness and hiding is why the light cannot enter.
+It is necessary to repeat that your belief in darkness and hiding is why the light cannot enter.
-³The Bible gives many references to the immeasurable gifts which are for you, but for which you must ask.
+The Bible gives many references to the immeasurable gifts which are for you, but for which you must ask.
-⁴This is not a condition as the ego sets conditions.
+This is not a condition as the ego sets conditions.
-⁵It is the glorious condition of what you are.
+It is the glorious condition of what you are.

 ::: details Expanded
 There is a kind of experience so different from anything the ego can offer that you will never want to cover or hide it [the experience] again.
-²It is necessary to repeat that your belief in darkness and hiding is why the light cannot enter.
+It is necessary to repeat that your belief in darkness and hiding is why the light cannot enter.
-³The Bible gives many references to the immeasurable gifts which are for you, but for which [gifts] you must ask.
+The Bible gives many references to the immeasurable gifts which are for you, but for which [gifts] you must ask.
-⁴This [the condition that you must ask] is not a condition as the ego sets conditions.
+This [the condition that you must ask] is not a condition as the ego sets conditions.
-⁵It [the condition that you must ask] is the glorious condition of what you are.
+It [the condition that you must ask] is the glorious condition of what you are.
 :::

 ::: details Substituted
 There is a kind of experience so different from anything the ego can offer that you will never want to cover or hide the experience again.
-²It is necessary to repeat that your belief in darkness and hiding is why the light cannot enter.
+It is necessary to repeat that your belief in darkness and hiding is why the light cannot enter.
-³The Bible gives many references to the immeasurable gifts which are for you, but, for gifts, you must ask.
+The Bible gives many references to the immeasurable gifts which are for you, but, for gifts, you must ask.
-⁴The condition, that you must ask, is not a condition as the ego sets conditions.
+The condition, that you must ask, is not a condition as the ego sets conditions.
-⁵The condition, that you must ask, is the glorious condition of what you are.
+The condition, that you must ask, is the glorious condition of what you are.
 :::

 ::: details Simplified